DuelingGroks/UAP-Gerb-Video-Database/UAPGerb/07 Gerbs UAP Video Analyses/11 The Origin of the UFO Stigma.md

 00;17;55;11 - 00;18;14;26
 Gerb
-This trick, by the alleged [[CIA]] asset and second in command to the [[Condon Committee]], [[Robert Lowe]], perfectly details the [[UFO stigma]] and how it would operate moving forward.
+This trick, by the alleged [[Central Intelligence Agency|CIA]] asset and second in command to the [[Condon Committee]], [[Robert Lowe]], perfectly details the [[UFO stigma]] and how it would operate moving forward.
 Forget the sighting.
 No matter how credible.
 Question the psychology of the observer.

 00;18;14;29 - 00;19;15;29
 Gerb